India: Rape victims struggle to get justice – DW – 10/18/2024

 All names of survivors and their family members in this article have been changed by DW to preserve anonymity.

-Minors, especially minor girls, are often targeted by sexual predators in the central Indian state of Madhya Pradesh.
-In a small countryside town, DW met with the family of 6-year-old Masoom who was raped in broad daylight by a 27-year-old man.
+Minors, especially girls, are often targeted by sexual predators in the central Indian state of Madhya Pradesh.
+In a small countryside town, DW met with the family of 6-year-old Masoom, who was raped in broad daylight by a 27-year-old man.

 Her mother Fatima recalls the horrific day: "I was cooking, and her grandmother was washing dishes.
 We didn't hear a thing.
 My daughter was reading an Urdu lesson in the shop attached to the house, playing as she did every day.
 She came inside crying and told us a man had come and taken her pajamas off.
 She was bleeding from her private parts.
 We understood what had happened.
 He had threatened to kill her if she made any noise."